 “Is there such a thing as being too busy to want to attract new business?”

-Carol chimed in, “I feel this often, then I realize it's a mindset thing.
+Carol said, “I feel this often, then I realize it's a mindset thing.
 Make the necessary changes to allow more business.”

 I have heard this more and more lately that people are too busy.
 What that says to me is Hire more People!